EDIT-301 for Sickle Cell Disease

 Yes, you will need to stop taking certain medications like hydroxyurea, voxelotor, crizanlizumab, or L-glutamine as part of the trial requirements.

-What makes the treatment EDIT-301 unique for sickle cell disease?
+What evidence suggests that EDIT-301 might be an effective treatment for sickle cell disease?

 This trial is for adults with severe sickle cell disease who have had at least two major pain episodes per year despite treatment.
 They must be generally well-functioning (Karnofsky Performance Status ≥ 80).
 People can't join if they've had a stem cell transplant, have certain allergies or infections, advanced liver disease, cancer, immune disorders, or an HLA-matched donor.